-ID Mitigation MM-01 All licenses, permits, contracts, project specifications, guidelines and other applicable documents shall be obtained and in the possession of both the Contractor and Manitoba Hydro prior to commencement of work.
-MM-02 All project participants shall ensure that project activities are carried out in compliance with applicable legislation, guidelines, contractual obligations and environmental protection plan provisions.
-MM-03 Environmental concerns shall be identified and discussed at planning meetings on an as required basis.
-MM-05 Manitoba Hydro shall contact local municipal authorities prior to project start-up to ensure that all environmental concerns are identified and addressed by the Contractor.
-MM-08 Manitoba Hydro shall meet the Contractor at the beginning of each new contract to review environmental protection requirements including mitigation measures, inspections and reporting.
-MM-11 Project construction update meetings shall be held regularly for the ongoing review of environmental and safety issues.
-MM-12 Relevant documents including licenses, permits, approvals, legislation, guidelines, environmental protection plans, orthophotos maps, etc., shall be made available to all project participants.
-MM-13 Response to enforcement actions by regulatory authorities shall be in accordance with Manitoba Hydro policy P602.
-MM-15 The Contractor shall review terms and conditions of all authorizations, contract specifications, agreements, etc., prior to project start-up or as authorizations are acquired and shall discuss any questions or concerns with Manitoba Hydro.
+ID Mitigation MM-01 All licenses, permits, contracts, project specifications, guidelines and other applicable documents will be in the possession of both the Contractor and Manitoba Hydro prior to commencement of work.
+MM-02 All project participants will ensure that project activities are carried out in compliance with applicable legislation, guidelines and contractual obligations and environmental protection plan provisions.
+MM-03 Environmental concerns will be identified and discussed at planning meetings on an as required basis.
+MM-04 Manitoba Hydro will contact First Nation and Aboriginal community representatives prior to project start-up.
+MM-05 Manitoba Hydro will contact local municipal authorities prior to project start-up to ensure that all environmental concerns are identified and addressed by the Contractor.
+MM-06 Manitoba Hydro will contact local resource users, lodge operators, outfitters and recreational resource users and associations prior to project start-up.
+MM-07 Manitoba Hydro will contact Manitoba Conservation and Water Stewardship and Forest Management Licence Holders prior to clearing regarding timber use opportunities.
+MM-08 Manitoba Hydro will meet the Contractor at the beginning of each new contract to review environmental protection requirements including mitigation measures, inspections and reporting.
+MM-09 Manitoba Hydro will notify trappers in advance of clearing and construction schedules in their trapline areas.
+MM-10 Manitoba Hydro will provide the contractor with a stakeholders list with names, organizations and contact information for the purpose of contacting stakeholders as necessary.
+MM-11 Project construction update meetings will be held regularly for the ongoing review of environmental and safety issues.
+MM-12 Relevant documents including licenses, permits, approvals, legislation, guidelines, environmental protection plans, orthophotos maps, etc., will be made available to all project participants.
+MM-13 Response to enforcement actions by regulatory authorities will be in accordance with Manitoba Hydro policy P602.
+MM-14 The Contractor will obtain all licenses, permits, contracts and approvals other than those that are Manitoba Hydro's responsibility prior to project start-up.
+MM-15 The Contractor will review terms and conditions of all authorizations, contract specifications, agreements, etc., prior to project start-up and will discuss any questions or concerns with Manitoba Hydro.